 Being an ABE Co-Leader is a demanding but very rewarding commitment.
 Before you apply to be a Co-Leader, please review the Co-Leader page and discern whether you are willing and able to dedicate your time and energy to our program.
 It is those leaders in the past who have so generously offered their time, gifts, talents and energy to our program that have made these trip experiences unforgettable.
 To apply to be a Co-Leader, simply fill out the online application.

 Often, this is determined entirely by logistics.
 Most domestic trips use 12 passenger vans, which allows for a total of 11 participants.
 International sites generally have the same transportation space limitations.
 Other factors may include site food and lodging capabilities.

-There is a gap in the insurance coverage for our students, faculty and staff traveling internationally on short-term programs.
-We require International Student ID Cards (ISIC) to all CSB/SJU students, faculty and staff.
-The Basic ISIC card ($25) is required to bridge the gap for emergency evacuation and repatriation insurance.
-This card is good for one year from the date of issue.
+There is a gap in the insurance coverage for our students, faculty, and staff traveling internationally on short-term programs.
+We require international insurance for all CSB/SJU students, faculty, and staff traveling on an international ABE.
+The weekly rate is $10.74.
 If you have additional questions, please contact the Office for Education Abroad 320-363-5952.

 The Alternative Break Experiences program does not receive institutional funding.
 Therefore, all costs associated with the program are fund-raised both by ABE and participants.

 There are 3 levels of trip fundraising efforts:

 ABE has three main means of raising money for our programming.
 We provide fall and spring care packages, organize a 5K Family Fun Run during Family Weekend on campus, and solicit grants.
 The money raised goes towards providing some scholarships.

 2. Group Fundraisers: